5chdn/link-blockchain/docs/how_does_it_work.rst

 Unfortunately, when the projects that are deployed on Ethereum need to be fixed they will have a very hard time because they will need to convince the entire blockchain to deploy their fix.
 This was the problem with The DAO crowdfunding project.
 An attacker stole $150m because of a bug in the smart contract.
 In attempting to fix this problem the Ethereum was split into two blockchains: Ethereum and Ethereum Classic.

-Link is an Ethereum blockchain.
 The only purpose of the Link blockchain is to run Link.
 This means that whenever there is a problem that can only be fixed with a hard fork, it will not be difficult to convince the Link community to adopt it.

 The cryptocurrency of the Link blockchain is also called Link.
-Everything that is stored on the Link blockchain must be paid for with Link.

 BlobStore
 =========

 The principle smart contract on the Link blockchain is `BlobStore <http://docs.link-blockchain.org/projects/blobstore/en/latest/>`_.
+It uses `IPFS <https://ipfs.io/>`_ as the underlying storage layer.
 Anyone can store a `blob <https://en.wikipedia.org/wiki/Binary_large_object>`_ of data and get back a `blobId <http://docs.link-blockchain.org/projects/blobstore/en/latest/blobid.html>`_.
 This data is publically readable to everyone.

 BlobStore has a rudimentary revisioning system so blobs can be updated while retaining their blobId and revision history.